awsdocs/amazon-rds-user-guide/doc_source/multi-az-db-clusters-concepts.md

 The following limitations apply to Multi\-AZ DB clusters:
 + Multi\-AZ DB clusters only support Provisioned IOPS storage\.
 + You can't change a Single\-AZ DB instance deployment or Multi\-AZ DB instance deployment into a Multi\-AZ DB cluster\.
 As an alternative, you can restore a snapshot of a Single\-AZ DB instance deployment or Multi\-AZ DB instance deployment to a Multi\-AZ DB cluster\.
++ You can't change a Multi\-AZ DB cluster deployment into a Single\-AZ DB instance or Multi\-AZ DB instance\.
+As an alternative, you can restore a snapshot of a Multi\-AZ DB cluster deployment to a Single\-AZ DB instance deployment or Multi\-AZ DB instance deployment\.
 + Multi\-AZ DB clusters don't support modifications at the DB instance level because all modifications are done at the DB cluster level\.
 + Multi\-AZ DB clusters don't support the following features:
   + Amazon RDS Proxy